Mirror Symmetry for Truncated Cluster Varieties: Symplectic geometry background

-We begin by recalling some basic facts about Weinstein manifolds and Liouville sectors from \cite{GPS1,Eliashberg-revisited}. \begin{definition} A {\em Liouville domain} is a compact symplectic manifold $(X,\omega)$ with boundary together with a choice of primitive $\omega = d\lambda$ such that $\lambda|_{\partial X}$ is a contact form, or equivalently such that the Liouville vector field $V = \omega^{-1}(\lambda)$ is outwardly transversal to the boundary.
+\begin{Definition} A {\em Liouville domain} is a compact symplectic manifold $(X,\omega)$ with boundary together with a choice of primitive $\omega = d\lambda$ such that $\lambda|_{\partial X}$ is a contact form, or equivalently such that the Liouville vector field $V = \omega^{-1}(\lambda)$ is outwardly transversal to the boundary.
 A Liouville domain $X$ can be completed to a {\em Liouville manifold} $\hat{X}$ by attaching a cylindrical end: